Admissible pairs and $p$-adic Hodge structures I: Transcendence of the de Rham lattice: Preliminaries

 \subsubsection{$G$-bundles on the Fargues-Fontaine curve}

 Let $G$ be a connected linear algebraic group over $\QQ_p$.
-A $G$-bundle on $\FF$ is an exact tensor functor from $\Rep\ G$ to the category of vector bundles on $\FF$.
+A $G$-bundle on $\FF$ is an exact tensor functor from $\Rep\+ G$ to the category of vector bundles on $\FF$.
 If $b$ is a $G$-isocrystal, then the composition of $b$ with the functor $\mc{E}$ above yields a $G$-bundle $\mc{E}_b$ on $\FF$.
 If $G$ is reductive, then every $G$-bundle on $\FF$ is isomorphic to $\mc{E}_b$ for a $G$-isocrystal $b$ \cite{fargues:torsors}.
-This is true also for $G$ non-reductive; we return to this point in Part II since we do not need it here.